-Ministry of Agriculture and Food reports early maple sap runs becoming the norm.
-"Early tapping is now considered normal for the commercial vacuum collection industry" The maple production report is a weekly report that will include predictions of approaching sap flow events based on extended weather forecasts, and guidelines on sap collection and syrup production.
+Indications with this years cold winter and heavy snow fall the harvest will start later in March.
+The maple production report is a weekly report that will include predictions of approaching sap flow events based on extended weather forecasts, and guidelines on sap collection and syrup production.
 The maple syrup festival and sugar bush tours season continues into April.
 See March maple syrup festivals and maple sugar bush tours north in Ontario.

 Maple Syrup and Easter in Ontario

-Easter in 2013 falls during the peak maple harvest the last weekend in March.
-Easter activities with taste treats using maple syrup in your Easter brunch, or Easter dinner is an ideal time to support Ontario's maple syrup farmers'.
-Unable to get to a sugar bush?
+Easter activities with taste treats using maple syrup in your Easter brunch, or Easter dinner is an ideal time to support Ontario's maple syrup farmers.
+See Easter Resort and Lodges Getaways, Easter Egg Hunts, Easter Brunch Dining Unable to get to a sugar bush?
 You can always try the local Ontario Farmers' Market for fresh spring maple syrup.

 Maple Syrup Myths or Facts